 If desired, the Regions sidebar can be moved.
 Place the cursor over the gray bar on the top of the sidebar, hold the left mouse button down and drag the sidebar to where you want it.

-You can also change the “background” for the map from the initial USGS topo (ArcGIS) to any of the other choices, which change from time to time.
+You can also change the “background” for the map from the initial OSM (OpenStreetMap.org) to any of the other choices, which change from time to time.
 Some are topo maps; others are aerial maps.

 Requesting an Update

 Updating the map contents is in part a manual process, so new PARK locations aren’t automatically displayed.
-Contact the Region Coordinator to request a new region or an update of the PARK locations.
+Use the Contact form under the Communications menu tab to request a new region or an update of the PARK locations.